xjiangmed/LTUDA/README.md

 BTCV  | [data](https://www.synapse.org/#!Synapse:syn3193805/wiki/217753)
 AbdomenCT-1K | [data](https://zenodo.org/record/7860267#.ZFEMBnZBy3A)
 - For data preprocessing, the 3D CT volume is first sliced along the z-axis direction, and irrelevant non-abdominal regions are removed, and finally the axial slice is adjusted to a size of 256×256 pixels.
 - A preprocessed toy dataset can be downloaded from the [link](https://drive.google.com/file/d/1d9Y6zJoYXG8Anzug3oeERYLK-4mu69XN/view?usp=sharing).
-Partially labeled datasets can be processed using the same steps, we do not provide all processed images due to large data size.
+- Partially labeled datasets can be processed using the same steps, we do not provide the processed images due to large data size.

 ### Train
 - Stage1: cross-set data augmentation: